hkellaway/HNKGooglePlacesAutocomplete/README.md

 Improvements include:
 - Use of modern, vetted pods (AFNetworking, Mantle)
-- Core functionality is useable without requiring the CoreLocation framework
 - Code is well-tested using Kiwi
 - Example project does not use the deprecated UISearchDisplayController
-- Modularly designed with Cocoapods in mind
+- Designed with reusability and Cocoapods in mind

 ## Communication